taylorhixson/WF/README.md

 10. Within the Concatenate formula parentheses () type: ``"<img src=+",A1,"+ alt=+",B1,"+>"``.
 In the formula the plus sign (+) acts as a placeholder for quotation marks needed in the html.
 Quotations may or may not work with the Concatenate formula in your spreadsheet software, but it definitely does not work in Google Sheets.
 Additionally, your columns (e.g., A1, B1) may be different depending on where links and alt text are placed.

-11. Copy this formula down the column.
+11. Copy this formula down the column or into any cell that has an image and alt text.

 12. Copy the column and **paste as values** in the next empty column.
 In Google Sheets, use **command + shift + v** to paste as values, or right click/control click the first empty cell and choose Paste Special>Paste Values Only.